 There is no one-size-fits-all approach or industry-wide best practice standards developed and proven for reopening institutions of higher learning during the COVID-19 pandemic.
 In preparing this guide, the authors decided to err on the side of being as detailed as possible in order to anticipate the needs or questions of the readers.
 I encourage you to read this guide, use it to the utmost to help develop plans for your departments, and raise questions whenever needed.

 Some acknowledgments are in order.
-Thank you to the following teams/individuals for providing crucial leadership, guidance, and input: the members of SMC’s senior staff; the EOT leads: Vice President of Student Affairs Michael Tuitasi, SMC Police Chief Johnnie Adams, Director of Health and Wellbeing Dr. Susan Fila, Assistant Director of Safety & Risk Management Daniel Phillips, SMC Police Captain Vincent Carter; the members of the Emergency Operations Committee: Robert Myers, Brenda Benson, Erica LeBlanc, Jason Beardsley, Tre’shawn Hall-Baker, Linda Sullivan, Devin Starnes, Kiersten Elliott, Reggie Ellis, Grace Smith, Regina Ip, Marc Drescher, Diana Askew, Sherri Lee-Lewis, Mitch Heskel and Charlie Yen.
+Thank you to the following teams/individuals for providing crucial leadership, guidance, and input: the members of SMC’s senior staff; the EOT leads: Vice President of Student Affairs Michael Tuitasi, SMC Police Chief Johnnie Adams, Director of Health and Wellbeing Dr. Susan Fila, Director of Safety & Risk Management Daniel Phillips, SMC Police Captain Vincent Carter; the members of the Emergency Operations Committee: Robert Myers, Brenda Benson, Erica LeBlanc, Jason Beardsley, Tre’shawn Hall-Baker, Linda Sullivan, Devin Starnes, Kiersten Elliott, Reggie Ellis, Grace Smith, Regina Ip, Marc Drescher, Diana Askew, Sherri Lee-Lewis, Mitch Heskel and Charlie Yen.
 In addition, special thanks to the members of subcommittees who have been working on specific tasks alongside the EOT leads:

 - Athletics and Kinesiology Planning Subcommittee: Reggie Ellis, Jennifer Merlic, Jason Beardsley, Lydia Ayala, Elaine Roque, Lydia Strong, and Diane Watanabe